 The curriculum comprises all those subjects and activities which students pursue in their timetabled lessons and activities.
-A detailed curriculum statement has been approved by the Governing Body and is available on request.
-There follows a brief summary of our offer:
+Detailed curriculum information is available on our website.
+A brief summary of what we offer is as follows:

-Heads of Subject
+Heads of subject

-English: English Language and Literature
+English Language and Literature